How to work on the business, not just in it

 - What happens next?

-Having someone outside the organisation who holds the thread, asks the awkward questions and brings you back to what matters can make this work far easier to sustain.
+7. Get external challenge and accountability - there are often no immediate consequences of not making time to work on the business, but having someone outside the organisation who holds you accountable, asks the awkward questions and brings you back to what matters can make this work far easier to sustain.

 What kind of support can help?